 The water heater is probably the most underrated appliance in your home.
 Think about it – without your water heater, you don’t have any of the following:

 Given the importance of the water heater, do you actually know much about it?
 We’re here to give you a few things to remember when it comes to maintaining, servicing, and replacing your water heater.

-The usual lifespan of residential water heaters is 10-12 years.
+The average lifespan of residential water heaters is between ten and twelve years.

-Water Heater sizing is an important replacement factor.
+Water Heater sizing is an important replacement consideration.

 The water supply cause all water heaters to be under pressure, and as water is heated, it grows creating even more pressure.
 When considering replacement of a water heater, it’s generally better to go with a sizable 50 gallon tank, rather than a 30 or 40 gallon tank, providing the location will accept the larger size.
 The larger tank will also give you more hot water capacity.

 If you’re reading this, it’s likely because you just had a shockingly cold shower or turned on the faucet and there wasn’t any hot water.
 It’s an annoying scenario, but don’t stress.
 Learning the most common reasons your home has no hot water is the first step toward finding a...
 Continue reading

 Your faucets, showerheads and plumbing appliances consume lots of hot water.
 Believe it or not, the Department of Energy says that water heating is the second-largest utility cost behind space heating and cooling, accounting for approximately 18% of your monthly bill.
 Discover how much energy...
 Continue reading

 Tank water heaters are a reliable way to provide a fast supply of hot water for your home.
 The presence of a storage tank ensures some hot water is always available.
 But over time, other substances may build up within the storage tank.
 This might be sediment or mineral buildup originating from the...
 Continue reading